COSC3020/tail-recursion-Dhruv8806/README.md

 Is the asymptotic complexity of tail-recursive Fibonacci different from the non-tail-recursive version?
 Why, or why not?
 Add your answer, including your reasoning, to this markdown file.

+## My Analysis

+The asymptotic complexity of tail-recursive Fibonacci and the non - tail-recursive version is same, as both have a time complexity of $\Theta(n)$.
+In both ways $n$ indicates the number of steps the algorithm needs to perform as to calculate the Fibonacci number.
+Overall, both versions have the same asymptotic complexity of $\Theta(n)$, with handling each recursive call linearly one step at a time.